nullserve/faaskit/README.md

 ## Building New Middleware

-While `compose` is a strong function for assembling middleware, the value it provides is a starting point as a framework for your own unique requirements.
+While `compose` is a strong function for assembling middleware, the value it provides is as a starting point as a framework for your own unique requirements.
+The only requirement of a middleware is that it accept a `Handler` as its only argument and return a `Handler`, which means that as long as you follow this rule, you can easily create custom, composable middleware, or assemble middleware out of well known patterns provided by `serverless-compose` via its convenience functions.
-`serverless-compose` has attempted to provide a few well known patterns for middleware authors as convenience functions, but these are only for convenience, not a restriction or necessity.
-Authors may feel free to create middleware without the convenience functions.
-The only requirement of a middleware is that it accept a `Handler` as its only argument and return a `Handler`.
-These types are provided for Typescript authors, but Javascript also works.

 Below is an example for creating your own side effect middleware:

 ```javascript